Mirusha Park: Hydrology

 In Mirusha Park flows the river Mirusha, from which the park took its name.
-Due to hydrological, geomorphologic and landscape importance this river has been put under protection in 1983 in third category according to IUCN.
+Due to hydrological, geomorphologic, and landscape importance, this river has been put under protection in 1983 in the third category according to IUCN.

 The source of the river Mirusha is situated in the west of the Caraleva mountains.
 It forms the left branch of the White Drin River with a length 37 km with an average altitude of 795–360 m above sea level.
 The average flow of Mirusha River is 1.2 m3/s while the average water level of the river is 0.65 cm.
 The river covers an area of 336.7 km2, around 3.1% of the total land area of Kosovo.

-Mirusha River hydrographic network is generally asymmetric irrespective of numerous leaks streams and creeks to the right of the river Mirusha, in front with those of the left.
+Mirusha River hydrographic network is generally asymmetric, irrespective of rivers, streams, and creeks to the right of the river Mirusha, in front of the left.

-The main branches of Mirusha River are: the river of Biniqëve, "Lugu i Perrockës", "Lugu i Malishevës", Stopanica, the river of Bubavec and the stream of Kijevo.
-Most streams, even those who have large catchment area, for each year in the dry season of the year they dry in the lower parts of the territory, such as: The stream of Kijevo, the brook of Drenoc and the river of Bubavec.
+The main branches of the Mirusha River are: the river of Biniqëve, "Lugu i Perrockës", "Lugu i Malishevës", Stopanica, the river of Bubavec, and the stream of Kijevo.
+Most streams, even those that have a large catchment area, dry up in the dry season of the year; they dry in the lower parts of the territory, such as the stream of Kijevo, the brook of Drenoc, and the river of Bubavec.

-Most of the area that includes the park is built from the source of limestone rock which belongs to the porous cracks formations, where the rocks are with small flow of underground water.
-Underground waters in general are not common in the area but are assumed to be in the depths of limestone and ultrabasic rocks.
+Most of the area that includes the park is built from the source of limestone rock, which belongs to the porous crack formations, where the rocks are with small flow of underground water.
+Underground waters in general are not common in the area, but are assumed to be in the depths of limestone and ultrabasic rocks.

-At the end of the canyon, after the last lake on the right side near cliffs is a source of karst water and 30 m away is also a source of water that has water all year long.
+At the end of the canyon, after the last lake on the right side near cliffs, is a source of karst water, and 30 m away is also a source of water that has water all year long.